 Optical tweezers belong to the most common tools for optical manipulation.
 As early as 1970, it was demonstrated that laser beams can be used to trap and move small particles, e.g. micron-sized latex spheres in water.
 This is possible due to various kinds of light forces.
-In the mid-1980s, Arthur Ashkin at AT&T Bell Laboratories greatly pushed and refined this technology, trapping single atoms and later individual viruses and Escherichia coli bacteria with a laser beam, which was tightly focused to a small spot with the objective lens of a microscope.
+In the mid-1980s, Arthur Ashkin at AT&T Bell Laboratories greatly pushed and refined this technology, trapping single atoms and later individual viruses and Escherichia coli bacteria with a laser beam, which was tightly focused to a small spot with a microscope objective.
 It was shown that bacteria can stay alive for long times and even multiply while being trapped by optical tweezers, provided that a suitable (mid-infrared) laser wavelength is chosen (where little light is absorbed).

 The forces exerted by optical tweezers e.g. on a bacterium are small in absolute terms – usually not more than a few piconewtons – but still large enough to prevent a bacterium from escaping and to pull it through water at a relatively high speed.